novouss/automation-agent/README.md

 ## How to run

-1. Build the image by running `sudo docker build -t raymond-gorospe:latest .`
+1. Build the image by running `sudo docker build -t automation-agent:latest .`
-2. Run the docker image `sudo docker run -p 8000:8000 -e AIPROXY_TOKEN=<openai_token> raymond-gorospe:latest`
+2. Run the docker image `sudo docker run -p 8000:8000 -e AIPROXY_TOKEN=<openai_token> automation-agent:latest`

 ## How to POST/GET